Builditluc/wiki-tui/README.md

 # All features are enabled by default
 [features]
-links = true                            # enables/disables links (link selection, link opening, etc) headers = true                          # enables/disables header selection
+links = true                            # enables/disables links (link selection, link opening, etc) toc = true                          # enables/disables the table of contents

 # You can change the keybindings of certain actions
 # These are the default values